Thai Basil Beef Stir Fry

 Thinly sliced beef, bell peppers, and Thai basil combine into this fast, flavorful Thai Basil Beef.
 Make your own Thai takeout in under 15 minutes!

-How to Make Thai Basil Beef
+Easy Homemade Thai Basil Beef

 Now that we cleared the air, let’s talk a little about my take on Thai Basil Beef.
-I wanted to make this more of a one pot (wok?) meal, so I added more peppers than typically included in an attempt to up the vegetable content.
+I wanted to make this more of a one-pot (wok?) meal, so I added more peppers than typically included in an attempt to up the vegetable content.

 Tips for a Perfect Stir Fry